British Golden Retrievers

 The Golden is an athletic hunting dog.
 Good conformation is important because it ensures that the Golden can move with ease and efficiency when he is hunting on land for upland or swimming in cold waters for waterfowl.
 "Optimal conformation is believed to produce superior athletic performance.
 However, even if the dog has good conformation it does not ensure excellence in performance.
 It is only an indication of what may be.
 Form follows function which means for a dog to work efficiently it has to have the conformation to move and work efficiently.
 Even if the dog has perfect conformation and bloodlines, this does not mean the dog will have the drive or ability to be a top athlete.
 Work ethic, drive and athleticism is instinctual and inherent in the individual animal.
 It can only be developed with proper training methods that take into consideration the individual dog."
 This is according to Dr. Audrey DeClue, a veterinarian in Plymouth, Minnesota with a practice that specializes in performance dogs and equines, and the diagnosis of lameness issues.

 A well-bred British Golden retriever will be an athletic hunter that is well rounded.
 He will have good conformation with solid substance and a sound temperament.
 He should work at a moderate, steady speed, and enjoy his work yet settle in the house when not working.
-Proper training methods will maximize the potential of any retriever.
+Proper training methods that keep things happy, work with his natural desire for birds, and keep his attitude up will maximize the potential of any retriever.